 CLINICAL ASSESSMENT The physician will be aided in the pursuit of an explanation for the lymphadenopathy by a careful medical history, physical examination, selected laboratory tests, and perhaps an excisional lymph node biopsy.

 The medical history should reveal the setting in which lymphadenopathy is occurring.
 Symptoms such as sore throat, cough, fever, night sweats, fatigue, weight loss, or pain in the nodes should be sought.
 The patient's age, sex, occupation, exposure to pets, sexual behavior, and use of drugs such as diphenylhydantoin are other important historic points.
 For example, children and young adults usually have benign (i.e., nonmalignant) disorders that account for the observed lymphadenopathy such as viral or bacterial upper respiratory infections; infectious mononucleosis; toxoplasmosis; and, in some countries, tuberculosis.
 In contrast, after age 50 years, the incidence of malignant disorders increases and that of benign disorders decreases.

 The physical examination can provide useful clues such as the extent of lymphadenopathy (localized or generalized), size of nodes, texture, presence or absence of nodal tenderness, signs of inflammation over the node, skin lesions, and splenomegaly.
-A thorough ear, nose, and throat (ENT) examination is indicated in adult patients with cervical adenopathy and a ...
+A thorough ear, nose, and throat (ENT) examination is indicated in adult patients with cervical adenopathy ...